-Score 9 Voter registration and voting rights are well protected.
+Voter registration and voting rights are well protected.
 Registration is a simple process, taking place simultaneously with the registration of a residence.
 Citizens must be at least 16 to vote.
 The country has made efforts to allow non-resident citizens to vote from overseas.

 The relative difficulty in obtaining citizenship, and thus voting rights, represents a more problematic aspect of the political culture.
 According to some mainstream interpretations of democracy (e.g., following Robert Dahl), all legal residents should have the right to vote and therefore the right to citizenship.
 However, Austria's system does not provide most long-term residents with a simple means of obtaining naturalization and voting rights.
+In 2019, the exclusion of resident non-citizens has for the first time become a political issue and this debate could become more heated as political parties differ significantly on the issue of accessing citizenship.

 The presidential elections of 2016 led to a debate about the handling of absentee voting.
 The accommodating means of handling the absentee voting creates a discussion about mixing politics and legal principles: The permissive access to absentee voting is in the interest of specific social segments and therefore of specific parties (like the Greens) - and against the interest of others (like the FPÖ).
+While the 2019 parliamentary elections were not overshadowed by any known violation of the rules concerning absentee votes, the issue will not go away.
 This could lead, in the long run, to a conflict of interests, disguised as a conflict of principles.
 Nevertheless, at the moment it doesn't seem that any significant change will take place.